 Though you can find Goodyear welted wholecuts, the sleeker Blake stitch is more in line with a wholecut’s streamlined aesthetic.

 Quick note: If you’re enjoying this guide on men’s dress shoe types, then you’ll probably find my other writing on all things style & self-development useful.
-Each week, I share updates, style tips and other things not shared on the blog through my free email newsletter.
+Each week, I share style tips, inspiration, deals and other things not shared on the blog through my free email newsletter.

 To join now, just enter your email address below and click “Get Updates!”